Using the occ command

 files_external:import Import mount configurations

-files_external:list List configured mounts
+files_external:list List configured admin or personal mounts

 files_external:option Manage mount options for a mount